The Current Method

 CarrTech has developed and patented a safer, cheaper, greener solution: The FROG filter.

-The CarrTech FROG filter is a single in line filter needle comprising an outer cap, an inner filter straw hermetically sealed according to ISO certified and FDA guidelines, and an inner hypodermic needle.
+The CarrTech FROG filter is a single in line filter and needle all in one package. it is comprised of an outer cap, an inner filter cover, ( hermetically sealed according to ISO certified and FDA guidelines, ) and an inner hypodermic needle.
 It represents a novel one step process that decreases the risk of errors, sepsis,and waste.
 A single assembly contains both the filter and the needle that will be used to inject the liquid payload.
 Once filtered liquid payload is loaded into the syringe, the cap is removed.
 The filter is located at the tip of the needle.

 The filter needle is inserted into the broken ampule and the drug solution is drawn up into the syringe.
 Once safely in the syringe, the outer filter is removed, giving way to a new sterile hypodermic needle ready for injection.